flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ### Evolution from the NES

-In order to demonstrate the evolution of sounds from the NES to the Super NES, here are two music scores, one from a NES game and another from its Super NES sequel.
+In order to demonstrate the evolution of sounds from the NES to the Super NES, here are two music scores, one from an NES game and another from its Super NES sequel.
 Both used the same composition:

 ![Mother (1989).](snowman_nes){.toleft video="true"}